🇦🇺 Australia

 State sponsorship for surgeons (General) is available from most Australian states.
 New South Wales, Victoria, Queensland, and Western Australia actively nominate overseas-trained surgeons through their skilled migration programs, particularly for regional hospitals.
 State nomination adds 5 points to your points calculation (critical if you are near the threshold) and is essential for both 482 and 186 visa applications.
 Your state sponsorship nomination will typically be organised by your employer, who liaises directly with the relevant state health department or skilled migration authority.
 States also occasionally run targeted recruitment campaigns for overseas-trained medical professionals, which can expedite the sponsorship process.
 Confirm state sponsorship eligibility before accepting a job offer, as sponsorship is mandatory for visa approval.

-4. State sponsorship nomination: Work with your employer to lodge a state sponsorship nomination with the relevant state health authority or skilled migration program.
-This typically takes 4–8 weeks once employment is confirmed.
+2. State sponsorship nomination: Work with your employer to lodge a state sponsorship nomination with the relevant state health authority or skilled migration program.

 Practitioner Note